Northwest Suburban Music Teachers Association

 Awards

 Students will receive a trophy according to the points accrued.
 Points can be redeemed at the “Awards Store” for various prizes.
-Students 13 and older can exchange their points for jackpot raffle tickets with options to enter into 4 separate jackpots.
-Drawings will be held for 4 jackpot prizes ($400, $300, $200, $100) at the end of the event.
+Students 13 and older can exchange their points for jackpot raffle tickets with options to enter for cash awards and gift cards.

 Submit Website Suggestion, Correction or Problem